 Our Vision for the Future

 As we embark on another quarter century of service, we have a long history of meeting the spiritual, physical and emotional needs of the people who come to us for help.
 In this current economic climate, the demand for our services, specifically, the needs of women and families have increased dramatically.
-Our vision is by our 125th Anniversary, we will continue our mission of providing love, hope, respect and a new beginning to those in need.
+Our vision for the future is that we will continue our mission of providing love, hope, respect and a new beginning to those in need.